stfxecutables/dynamic_loss/paper/notes/notes.md

 for the softmax value distributions, due to the requirement that softmax values must sum to 1:

+1. **"Unconfident"**: all softmax values for a sample are $\le \tau$
-1. one softmax value is $> \tau$, and all others are $< \tau$
+2. **"Confident"**: one softmax value for a sample is $> \tau$, and all others are $< \tau$
-2. all softmax values are $\le \tau$

-We have shown above that gradients are identical to cross-entropy gradients in case (2), so we need only consider what happens in case (1).
-When the prediction is over-confident, i.e. there is a softmax value $ > \tau$ on the *wrong class*, then gradients are identical to those from the cross-entropy loss, since softmax values on the incorrect class do not contribute to gradients in the cross-entropy loss, and since the dynamic loss also sets these gradients to zero.
+We have shown above that dynamic loss gradients are identical to cross-entropy gradients in case (1), since constant multiplication has no effect on gradients under the logarithm.
+Thus we need only consider what happens in case (2).

+**When the prediction is incorrect and _over_-confident**, i.e. there is a softmax value $> \tau$ on the *wrong class*, then gradients are identical to those from the cross-entropy loss, since softmax values on the incorrect class do not contribute to gradients in the cross-entropy loss, and since the dynamic loss also sets these gradients to zero.

-This leaves only the case where the prediction is both confident ($> \tau$) and correct.
-In this case, the gradient of the cross-entropy loss is non-zero, but the gradient of the dynamic loss is necessarily zero, by definition. *This is the only case where the loss functions differ*.
+**This leaves only the case where the prediction is both confident ($> \tau$) and correct**.
+In this case, *the gradient of the cross-entropy loss is non-zero, but the gradient of the dynamic loss is zero, by definition*.
+This is the only case where the loss functions differ.
 We can see this in simulations below.

-#### What Happens with the Dynamic Loss

-That is, the
-typical presentation of the cross-entropy loss obscures the fact that **weight updates come only from the softmaxed prediction values corresponding to the correctly-predicted values**.
-Of course, the softmax $\nabla_{\mathbfit{x}}
-\log \sigma_i(\mathbfit{x})$ depends on all components of $\mathbfit{x}$, so weight updates do propagate non-sparsely, but

-**So what happens if a prediction is incorrect?**.
-As per the equation directly above, if all class softmax values are *below* the threshold $\tau$, then there is no difference from the cross-entropy loss.
-If a softmax value is *above* the threshold, but incorrect,

-the softmax value must be $\ge 1/C$.

-This can be seen more clearly in the subsequent code demonstration.

-Since $\nabla(c \cdot f) = c \cdot \nabla f$, this makes it more clear that the **dynamic loss is the cross-entropy loss, but with gradients doubled under the threshold $\tau$, and zeroed otherwise**.
-I.e., the dynamic loss *increases* learning from low-confidence predictions, and *prevents* learning on confident predictions.

-### Issue #2 - Incorrect Description of Gradients
+#### Issue #2 - Simulations of Dynamic Loss Gradient Behaviour

-The following description accompanies the original equation (emphasis mine, on incorrect parts):

-> Any score above this threshold is updated according to equation 1 ($\hat{y}_i > \tau$),
-> while any value below the threshold is downscaled from its
-> original value according to equation 1 ($\hat{y}_i \le \tau$).
-Thus, the ***approach
-> shares some similarities to a leaky rectified linear unit (ReLU) layer*** [...]

-In fact, the purpose of the LeakyReLU is to fix the problem of vanishing gradients left of zero by replacing the constant mapping to zero with a linear mapping to 0.1 times the input. **Since the dynamic loss maps to a constant value, it has more in common with the plain ReLU, in that the effect of purpose of the dynamic loss thresholding is to _destroy_ gradients**.
-That is the
-following:

-> This custom loss function supports the creation of soft-max scores that are
-> more indicative of classifier prediction reliability, thus potentially
-> assisting in making incorrect and uncertain predictions more distinguishable
-> from correct predictions.
-As an illustrative example, assuming a threshold of
-> 0.7, ***if the soft-max value were above 0.7, and the prediction was correct,
-> the weights would be adjusted very slightly, and if the prediction were
-> incorrect, the weights would be adjusted more severely.
-In the reverse case,
-> if the soft-max value were below the example threshold of 0.7, and the
-> prediction was correct, the weights would be changed more severely.
-Finally,
-> if the soft-max value were below 0.7 and the prediction was incorrect, the
-> weights would not be changed substantially, since we would have considered
-> the prediction as unreliable anyway***.

-is mostly incorrect.

-You can see this is not the case in from the [demo script in the repo](https://github.com/stfxecutables/dynamic_loss/blob/master/scripts/loss_demonstration.py).
+This simulation ([repo script](https://github.com/stfxecutables/dynamic_loss/blob/master/scripts/loss_demonstration.py)) shows that the dynamic loss differs from the cross-entropy loss only in that it *prevents* the model from updating from correct predictions above the threshold $\tau$.

-In this demo, we define an additional "soft dynamic loss", which is defined as:
+In this demo, we define an additional "soft dynamic loss", which is defined (in various equivalent forms, as per above) as:

 \begin{aligned}